LivingLegacyMedia/vowbound/chapter_20.md

 ---

-*Across the city, Torin's team reached Veylin's warehouse.*
+Across the city, Torin's team reached Veylin's warehouse.

-*The building was heavily guarded—twenty Hollow standing watch.
-But Drenneth's soldiers moved with professional efficiency, subduing them quickly.*
+The building was heavily guarded—twenty Hollow standing watch.
+But Drenneth's soldiers moved with professional efficiency, subduing them quickly.

-*Torin entered through the eastern door, Perin close behind.
-They descended to the lowest level where Veylin waited.*
+Torin entered through the eastern door, Perin close behind.
+They descended to the lowest level where Veylin waited.

-*She looked up as they entered—a woman in her fifties, eyes empty but aware.
+She looked up as they entered—a woman in her fifties, eyes empty but aware.
 "You.
 The broken one.
-Come to sever me?"*
+Come to sever me?"

-*"Yes."*
+"Yes."

-*"It won't work.
+"It won't work.
 Even if you disconnect my network, Kane will simply rebuild it.
 The Hollow need structure.
 Need someone to organize them.
-Without me, they'll just beg to reconnect elsewhere."*
+Without me, they'll just beg to reconnect elsewhere."

-*"Maybe," Torin said.
-"But even temporary disruption helps."*
+"Maybe," Torin said.
+"But I'm taking you anyway."

-*He reached out with the technique Cassian had taught him—finding the tether that connected Veylin to Draven's central reservoir.
-The connection pulsed with stolen vitality, feeding from 800 Hollow through her.*
+He reached out with the technique Cassian had taught him—finding the tether that connected Veylin to Draven's central reservoir.
+The connection pulsed with stolen vitality, drawing from several hundred Hollow through her.

-*Torin cut it.*
+Torin cut it.

-*Veylin screamed as the tether severed.
-And across the eastern district, 800 Hollow gasped as their connections broke simultaneously.*
+Veylin screamed as the tether severed.
+The sound was inhuman—not quite pain, but the shock of sudden emptiness.
+Across the eastern district, 800 Hollow gasped as their connections broke simultaneously.
+Some collapsed.
+Others stood frozen, feeling the absence like a missing limb.

 ---

 Draven stumbled mid-strike, his eyes going wide.
-Cassian felt it too through the Coin of Heads—a massive disruption in the network.
-Eight hundred tethers disconnecting at once.
+Cassian felt it too through the Coin of Heads—a massive disruption rippling through the network.
+Hundreds of tethers disconnecting at once.

 "What—" Draven turned toward the east, sensing the damage.

 Cassian didn't give him time to process.
 He surged forward, channeling the crowd's energy into a devastating strike that caught Draven in the ribs.
 Bone cracked.
-Draven flew back, crashing into the mill wall.
+Draven flew back, crashing through the mill wall.

 But even wounded, he was dangerous.
 Draven rose, blood on his lips, fury in his eyes.
 "You're attacking the Emissaries.
 While I'm distracted here."

 "Yes."

-Another wave rippled through the network.
+Another wave rippled through the network—stronger this time.
 A second Emissary severed.
 Then a third.
-Torin and Perin were systematically disconnecting the major nodes.
+Torin and Perin were systematically disconnecting the major nodes, and each severance weakened Draven's foundation.

-Draven's power fluctuated as sections of his network went dark.
+His power fluctuated as sections of his network went dark.
 Not destroyed—the Hollow were still hollow, still existed.
-But temporarily disconnected, unable to feed him energy until new tethers were established.
+But temporarily disconnected, unable to channel vitality until tethers were re-established.

 The balance of power shifted.

 Cassian pressed the attack, matching Draven blow for blow now.
-The crowd's energy sustained him—not just healing, but enhancing every movement, making him fast enough to dodge and strong enough to hurt.
+The crowd's energy sustained him—not just healing, but enhancing every movement, making him faster, stronger than he'd ever been.

 But Draven was adapting.
-He reached for the golden locket at his throat.
+Even bleeding, even with his network fragmenting, he reached for something at his belt—the second locket.

-"You want to know why I caged the Coin of Waters?"
-Draven's voice was cold.
-"It's not just to prevent coin rejection.
-It's because together, properly controlled, they're unstoppable."
+"You want to know why I keep the Coin of Oxen caged?"
+Draven's voice was cold despite the blood on his teeth.
+"To hide its cost—let my network bear that burden.
+But the Coin of Waters?"
+He opened the second locket.
+"I usually leave it alone.
+Because using both coins at once is dangerous."

 He opened the locket.

-The Coin of Waters blazed free—no longer suppressed, its power flooding through Draven alongside the Coin of Oxen.
-And instead of rejecting each other, instead of tearing him apart, they synchronized.
+The Coin of Waters blazed free—no longer caged, its power flooding through Draven alongside the Coin of Oxen.
+The two divine powers surged together, and for a moment Cassian thought they would tear Draven apart.

-*He's learned to balance them,* Cassian realized. *Not through suppression but through mastery.*
+But they synchronized.

+*He's mastered the balance,* Cassian realized. *He's using both simultaneously.*

-Draven's wounds began healing—the Coin of Waters manipulating the fluids in his body, knitting tissue, clearing blood.
-And his strength redoubled as both coins fed him power simultaneously.
+Draven's wounds began healing—the Coin of Waters manipulating the fluids in his body, knitting tissue back together, clearing blood from his lungs.
+And his strength redoubled as both coins channeled power through him simultaneously.

-"They said dual bonding was impossible!"
-Draven smiled through blood-stained teeth.
-"It's nearly impossible.
-But I've spent years learning to balance them.
-Learning to make them work together instead of fighting."
+"You bonded with two coins," Draven said, his voice carrying across the plains.
+"So did I. But you use them one at a time.
+I've spent years learning to wield both together—to balance their demands, to make them cooperate instead of conflicting."

 He attacked with renewed fury, water and strength combined.
-The very moisture in the air became a weapon—Cassian felt his lungs constrict, blood vessels strain, sweat trying to boil from his skin.
+The very moisture in the air became a weapon—Cassian felt his lungs constrict, blood vessels strain under impossible pressure, sweat trying to boil from his skin.

 Cassian countered with the Coin of Heads, entering the gray space.
-He could see the attacks coming before they landed, could sense the flow of Draven's power and adapt.
+He could see the attacks coming before they landed, could sense the flow of Draven's power and adapt in real-time.

 But it wasn't enough.
-Two coins versus two coins, except Draven had years of experience and thousands of slaves feeding him power.
+Draven had years of experience wielding both his coinsand he had thousands of enslaved Hollow still channeling strength to him.

-Cassian was drawing on thousands too now—maybe three thousand connections as more and more of the crowd accepted the trade.
+Cassian was drawing on thousands too now—maybe three thousand connections as more of the crowd accepted the trade.
 But they were giving freely, which meant he had to be careful.
 Had to manage each connection, ensure no one died from giving too much.

 A strike slipped through Cassian's defenses.
 Then another.
 He felt ribs crack, felt blood fill his mouth.
-The crowd's energy healed him, but slowly, the damage mounting faster than the restoration.
+The crowd's energy healed him, but slowly, damage mounting faster than restoration.

 He was losing.

 ---

-*Fourth Emissary severed.
+Fourth Emissary severed.
 Fifth.
-Sixth.*
+Sixth.

-*Torin moved through the city like a ghost, Perin at his side, Drenneth's soldiers providing cover.
-They hit every major node Torin had identified from the research.*
+Torin moved through the city like a ghost, Perin at his side, Drenneth's soldiers providing cover.
+They hit every major node Torin had identified from lengthy research.

+At the sixth location, resistance finally materialized.
+A guard recognized Torin as he entered.
+"You!
+The broken one—you're the ledger-keeper's pet."

+The guard lunged.
+Torin tried to dodge but his body betrayed him—the old stiffness, the damage that never fully healed.
+The blade would have opened his throat if Perin hadn't intercepted, her own blade flashing.

+"Stay focused," she said, breathing hard as the guard fell.
+"We have one more."

-*Eight hundred Hollow per severance.
+A few hundred Hollow per severance.
 Sometimes a thousand.
-The network fragmenting piece by piece.*

-*But Torin could see the problem: the disconnected Hollow were panicking.
-Without the network's structure, they didn't know what to do.
-Many were already seeking new Emissaries to reconnect with.
-Without immediate restoration, the severances would be temporary.*

-*And they didn't have the resources for mass restoration.
-Not yet.*

-*But they could buy Cassian time.
-That would have to be enough.*
+The network fragmenting piece by piece, and with each cut, Torin felt the weight of it.
+These weren't just numbers.
+They were people—lost, empty, suddenly adrift without the structure that had defined them.

+But he pushed forward.
+Cassian needed this.
+Needed every advantage they could give him.

 ---

 Draven drove Cassian into the ground with bone-crushing force.
 The impact created a crater in the plains.
-Cassian tried to rise, but Draven's boot pressed down on his chest.
+Cassian tried to rise, but Draven's boot pressed down on his chest, grinding him into the earth.

 "You fought well," Draven said, breathing hard.
-His wounds were still healing, but he'd taken damage.
-Real damage.
+His wounds were still healing, but he'd taken real damage.
+More than he'd expected.
 "Better than your father.
 Better than the King's father.
 You actually made me work for this."

 Through the Coin of Heads, Cassian could sense the network status.
 Seven Emissaries severed.
 Perhaps 6,000 Hollow temporarily disconnected from Draven's power source.
 It was weakening him—but not enough.

 He still had thousands more.
 Still had dual coins.
 Still had years of experience.

 "But you're still going to lose," Draven continued.
 "Because at the end of the day, power comes from taking, not asking.
 Those people giving you energy?
 They're already tiring.
 Already withdrawing consent because the cost is too high.
 My network never tires.
 Never refuses.
-Never stops feeding me strength."
+Never stops channeling strength."

 He was right.
 Cassian could feel it—hundreds of connections dropping as volunteers hit their limits.
 The crowd had been willing to help, but sustaining the energy transfer was exhausting.
 They couldn't maintain it indefinitely.